dogecoin/dogecoin/README.md

 to add a test plan to the pull request description if testing the changes is not straightforward.

-### Wow plz make dogecoind/dogecoin-cli/dogecoin-qt
+### Wow plz make coingreend/coingreen-cli/coingreen-qt

-  The following are developer notes on how to build Dogecoin on your native platform.
+  The following are developer notes on how to build CoinGreen on your native platform.
 They are not complete guides, but include notes on the necessary libraries, compile flags, etc.

   - [OSX Build Notes](doc/build-osx.md)
   - [Unix Build Notes](doc/build-unix.md)